Loading profile data...

 You create your buyer persona through research, analysis and observing your current customers.
 This will help you understand the mindset of your potential customers and take the appropriate action to approach them.

-Here are the three aspects to remember when creating a buyer persona:
+Here are the three main aspects to remember when creating a buyer persona:

 It's very important to keep in mind that your buyer persona must be based on market research rather than assumptions.
 Yes, research takes time, but if you make assumptions that later prove incorrect, you won't identify your ideal customers.
 So, make sure your research is thorough.